Emotional Intelligence: What It Means and How to Improve Your EQ

 How to Improve Your Emotional Intelligence

-Some people tend to come by these emotional skills much more naturally, which may be influenced by factors such as genetics, overall temperament, and upbringing.
+Some theories about emotional intelligence suggest that some people tend to come by these emotional skills much more naturally, which may be influenced by factors such as genetics, overall temperament, and upbringing.
 However, there are things that you can do to improve your own emotional skills.

 One study published in the journal Frontiers in Psychology found that emotional intelligence training was effective in increasing emotional competencies when taught either online, in a classroom, or through coaching.